-- Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) still held in Options' SIPP. - Undertake a loss calculation as set out below and pay any redress owing in line with the steps set out below. - If the Options SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr T has paid any fees or charges from funds outside of his pension arrangements during the life of the Options SIPP, Options should also refund these to Mr T. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay to Mr T £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.
+- Undertake loss calculations as set out below in respect of each of the schemes from which money was transferred into the SIPP and pay any redress owing in line with the steps set out below. - If the Options SIPP remains open, pay a commercial value to buy any illiquid investments (or treat them as having a zero value). - If the Options SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until that SIPP can be closed. - If Mr B has paid any fees or charges from funds outside of his pension arrangements, during the life of the Options SIPP, Options should also refund these to Mr B. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay Mr B £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.